Cascable/cascablecore-demo/README.md

 - Next, open the project in Xcode 12.5 or later.
 If Xcode doesn't update the CascableCore packages automatically, choose File -> Swift Packages -> Resolve Package Versions.

-- Build and run the project.
+- Build and run your target of choice.

 ### Getting a Trial License